KiCad/kicad-doc/src/markdown/cvpcb/cvpcb.md

 Always keep a separate local \*.pretty directory for each GitHub library, never combine them by referring to the same directory more than once.
-Also, do not use the same COW (\*.pretty) directory in a footprint lib rary table entry.
+Also, do not use the same COW (\*.pretty) directory in a footprint library table entry.
 This would likely create a mess.

 The value of the option **allow\_pretty\_writing\_to\_this\_dir** will expand any environment variable using the \${} notation to create the